mgolden25/mgolden25/README.md

 - 👋 Hi, I’m Michael Golden!
-- 👀 I’m currently a Psychology - Neuroscience major also interested in data analysis.
+- 👀 I’m currently a International and Global Studies major with a minor in Psychology interested in health data analysis.
 - 🌱 I’m currently learning R and shiny.
 - 📫 My contact info: michaelgolden00true@gmail.com